 Next, Check if there are any diagnostic trouble codes stored in the (PCM).
 If there are any codes this will give us a good starting point for troubleshooting.

 Note, If you don’t have a code reader most parts chain stores will read your diagnostic trouble codes for free.

 If you find any codes, you will be able to follow them to possible causes.
 You may have a Error Code P0507 meaning the idle speed is faster than normal.

 Engine Idle Air Control Valve Failure

-So, If is is dirty cleaning it may improve your high idle issue.
+So, If is dirty cleaning it may improve your issues.